ashejim/C964/_sources/task2_doc/task2_doc.md

 ## Task 2 Documentation Template

 After completing the application (part C), write your documentation (parts A, B, and D) following the **C964 Task 2 documentation template**:
-> [Task 2 documentation template](../resources/C964_task_2_template.docx) (parts A, B, and D)
+> {{ task2_temp }} (parts A, B, and D)
+>
+> {{ task2_temp_odt }}

 :::{tip}
 The official rubric and directions were written to map the project’s elements to specific competencies.
 However, to allow for a broad range of projects its language is necessarily also broad.
-For more specifics, we recommend referring to the guidelines on this webpage and the [Task 2 template](../resources/C964_task_2_template.docx).
+For more specifics, we recommend referring to the guidelines on this webpage and the {{ task2_temp }}.
 :::

 ```{admonition} Do NOT write an outline!